vash6618/dis_assign_4/Readme.md

 # Vasu Sharma and Manan Khasgiwale

 # Current state of the system
-    Clients are running on terminal.
+    1) Clients are running on terminal.
-    Clients access the respective proxy/frontend servers via rest calls to load balancer.
+    2) Clients access the respective proxy/frontend servers via rest calls to load balancer.
-    The frontend server calls the backend db layer via grpc calls.
+    3) The frontend server calls the backend db layer via grpc calls.
 This also happens via a load balancer on top of db layer.
-    The are three instances each of customer and product database running on Cloud SQL (Postgre).
+    4) The are three instances each of customer and product database running on Cloud SQL (Postgre).
-    Each server interacts with each db instance.
+        Each server interacts with their respective db instance.
-    Raft is running for the product database calls and Rotating Sequencer ABP is running for customer database calls.
+    5) Raft is running for the product database calls and Rotating Sequencer ABP is running for customer database calls.
+Raft is implemented using the pysyncobj library.

 # Assumptions
-    #
+    1) The latency values for failed leader is calculated on the assumption that the first server started using the pysyncobj library is the raft leader.
+    2) In the retransmit case for the Rotating sequencer atomic broadcast protocol, we are delivering the message because our underlying assumption is that if we don't have the respective request and sequence messages, then the message won't be delivered.
+    3) In make purchase while checking out the items if the item availability is less than the quantity in buyer cart then we are removing that item from the current cart.
+We will bill the other items while making purchase and exclude this item.
+    4) We are taking item_id and feedback from the buyer for provide_feedback api.
+We only allow one item feedback per api call.
+If the buyer wants to provide feedback for other items then the buyer will use the same api again.
+    5) We don't update the state of the system if the operations lead to illogical state which makes the system fault tolerant.

 # How to run
     Run the instances for product and customer database.
     Run the respective servers on google cloud.
-    Connect to cloud via buyer/seller client from terminal.
+    Connect to cloud via buyer/seller client from terminal (via load balancer IPs).

 # Round trip latencies for APIs
     Average response time for each client function when all replicas run normally (no failures).